nfdi4cat/repo4cat/demo-repository/README.md

 3. **User groups:** every project must have specific user groups, which are administrated by local administrators of this dataverse (==project).
 Naming for the user groups - should be created from the prefix **"ug-"** and related role, like **"ug-admin"** and **"ug-curator"** with related permissions.
 Theses user groups must be created by you via "Edit -> Groups -> Creatre Group" buttons.
 More detailed information about avaialble roles and permissions you can find above under [useful links](#useful-links).
 All user groups will be visible within your dataverse and all sub-dataverses (hierarchical principle).
 4. **New users:** will be managed by the local administrators of the project (user group **"ug-admin"**) via specific user groups like **"ug-curator"** for curators or user groups with other roles (see "User groups" above).
 5. **Access rights:** will be managed by the local administrators of the project (user group **"ug-admin"**) via specific user groups (see "User groups" above).
-6. **Sub-dataverses:** please use for the identifier (URL) a combination of the project identifier and the name of your sub-dataverse with minus "-" sign as a separator, e.g. **".../your-project-name-sub-dataverse-name"** (please use some short form if possible).
+6. **Sub-dataverses:** please use for the identifier (URL) a combination of the project identifier and the name of your sub-dataverse with a minus "-" sign as a separator, e.g. **".../your-project-name-sub-dataverse-name"** (please use some short form if possible).

 Example: ...